 The State Bank of Pakistan (SBP) has unveiled a five-year strategic plan for the Islamic banking sector.
 The central bank aims to increase the deposit and assets of Islamic banking to 30% of the overall banking industry from c18% currently.
 It also wants to tilt the loan mix towards small and medium-sized enterprise (SME) and agriculture financing.

-In this report, we discuss how achievable these targets are, the planned steps to achieve these goals and, for Tellimer Insights Pro subscribers, what it could all mean for some of Pakistan's listed banks.
+In this report, we discuss how achievable these targets are, the planned steps to achieve these goals and what it could all mean for some of Pakistan's listed banks.

 Islamic banking targets for next 5 years